-This system from Abbott Diabetes Care is known as a “Flash Glucose Monitor” that requires users to manually wave a scanner over the small circular sensor worn on the arm to get a reading.
-That is true for the Libre 1 and Libre 2 models, but the new version 3 recently launched outside the United States is doing away with that need, making it more competitive with CGMs from Dexcom, Medtronic, and even the implantable Eversense.
+This system from Abbott Diabetes Care is known as a “Flash Glucose Monitor” that requires users to manually wave a scanner over the small circular sensor worn on the arm to get a glucose reading.
+That is true for the FreeStyle Libre 2 model, but the new version 3 recently launched outside the United States is doing away with the need for manual scanning, making it more competitive with CGMs from Dexcom, Medtronic, and even the implantable Eversense.

 In Europe, several DIY tools have emerged that make smartwatch connectivity possible for the FreeStyle Libre, but it’s not yet available through the commercial models that need to be scanned in order to display glucose results.

-That may be something Abbott offers when the Libre 3 makes it to the U.S., but so far, there’s no official word on that.
+That may be something Abbott offers when the Libre 3 makes it to the United States, but so far, there’s no official word on that.

-Around 2013, tech-savvy developers and coders began hacking into their diabetes devices and built mobile apps to beam data onto smartphones and watches.
+Around 2013, tech-savvy developers and coders began hacking into their diabetes devices and building mobile apps to beam data onto smartphones and watches.
 This became known as the #WeAreNotWaiting DIY diabetes movement.

-It began with the popular Pebble Watch, which is now defunct after being acquired by Fitbit.
+It began with the popular Pebble Watch, which was acquired by Fitbit.
 There is now a handful of new Fitbit smartwatches that weave in CGM connectivity, including the Fitbit Versa and Ionic brands.

-Notable among those is the K’Watch Glucose tracking watch launched in 2018, a year after first grabbing headlines at the big CES (Consumer Electronics Show) in Las Vegas.
-This doesn’t continuously monitor glucose but does so every time you touch a button on the watch to prompt it to take a measurement.
+Notable among those is the K’Watch Glucose tracking watch launched in 2018, a year after first grabbing headlines at the big Consumer Electronics Show (CES) in Las Vegas, Nevada.
+This doesn’t continuously monitor glucose, but takes a measurement every time you touch a button on the watch to prompt it to do so.

-It’s the creation of the 2016-formed French startup company PKVitality (pronounced PEEKA-Vitality), which brands it as “the first-ever glucose monitoring sensor embedded directly into a wearable device that measures BG levels through your skin.”
+K’Watch is the creation of the 2016-formed French startup company PKVitality (pronounced PEEKA-Vitality), which brands it as “the first-ever glucose monitoring sensor embedded directly into a wearable device that measures blood glucose levels through your skin.”
 [Guess they never heard of the now-defunct GlucoWatch?]